rajat19/interview-questions/src/content/questions/populating-next-right-pointers-in-each-node.md

 ---
-author: "Rajat Srivastava"
-title: "Populating Next Right Pointers in Each Node"
+title: Populating Next Right Pointers in Each Node
-topics: "binary-tree breadth-first-search linked-list tree"
-langs: "java go py"
+topics: [binary-tree, breadth-first-search, linked-list, tree]
+langs: [java, go, py]
-tc: "O(h)"
+tc: O(h)
-sc: "O(1)"
+sc: O(1)
 leetid: 116
-difficulty: "medium"
+difficulty: medium
-date: 2025-06-18T01:15:27.918275
+companies: [facebook]
+gfg:
+hackerrank:
+interviewbit:
+leetcode: populating-next-right-pointers-in-each-node
 ---

 You are given a perfect binary tree where all leaves are on the same level, and **every parent has two children**.